 Florence is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Oregon.
 With a population of 8,649 people and four constituent neighborhoods, Florence is the 60th largest community in Oregon.

-Unlike some cities, Florence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Florence are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Florence is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Florence is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Florence who work in sales jobs (14.22%), food service (10.36%), and office and administrative support (9.90%).
+There are especially a lot of people living in Florence who work in sales jobs (13.44%), office and administrative support (12.03%), and food service (9.48%).

-A relatively large number of people in Florence telecommute to their jobs.
-Overall, about 10.95% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.